henrydierkes/Eagle_Rating/Eagle.md

 ### Code of Conduct

-Emory Honor Code: THIS CODE IS MY OWN WORK, IT WAS WRITTEN WITHOUT CONSULTINGCODE WRITTEN BY OTHER STUDENTS Own work here means the entirety of the A* team: Tuan Vinh, Henry Dierkes, Jonathan Wang, Wenzhuo Ma, and Tung Dinh.
+Emory Honor Code: THIS CODE IS MY OWN WORK, IT WAS WRITTEN WITHOUT CONSULTINGCODE WRITTEN BY OTHER STUDENTS.
+Own work here means the entirety of the A* team: Tuan Vinh, Henry Dierkes, Jonathan Wang, Wenzhuo Ma, and Tung Dinh.

 ## License